-- Action C.4.
-Identify airport improvements and statewide aviation strategies that will support economic development as part of Montana's continuous statewide aviation planning process. - Action C.5.
+- Action C.5.
 Consider the finding in the Montana Air Service Opportunities and Challenges in addressing the cost, frequency, and reliability for out-of-state air travel. - Action C.6.
 Participate in multi-state and regional initiatives that facilitate international trade by identifying and addressing bottlenecks.